-- > Email: enquiries@edlt.org.uk - Post: Chair of Trustees, Elements Diocesan Learning Trust, 16, Lowesmoor Wharf, Lowesmoor, Worcester.
-WR1 2RS - > The written request should include a summary of the complaint, along with any relevant dates, times and evidence.
+- > Email: enquiries@edlt.org.uk - > Post: 16, Lowesmoor Wharf, Lowesmoor, Worcester.
+WR1 2RS

+The written request should include a summary of the complaint, along with any relevant dates, times and evidence.

 The trust cannot overturn decisions on complaints made during the school's complaints procedure.
 However, it can assess whether the school considered the complaint appropriately.
+If the school is found not to have considered the complaint appropriately, the trust will request that the complaint is reconsidered within 15 school days.

-7. Complaints about the trust, CEO or trustees
+7. Complaints about the trust, CEO or directors